 In the early 2010s, Cheng Yew Heng Candy Factory Pte Ltd (“Cheng Yew Heng”), Singapore’s largest rock sugar manufacturer, was facing an increasingly competitive market, with cheaper alternatives coming from Malaysia, China and Thailand.

-Artist impression of Cheng Yew Hock Candy Factory Pte Ltd’s new premises.
+Artist impression of Cheng Yew Heng Candy Factory Pte Ltd’s new premises.

 There was differentiation between rock sugar from these markets in terms of quality, but strong price competition made it irresistible for buyers to switch.
 The client base for traditional rock sugar in Singapore, mainly business to business companies, was stagnant.